Tyrrrz/CliFx/Readme.md

     {
         if (Math.Abs(Divisor) < double.Epsilon)
         {
-            // Exit code will be 1337
-            throw new CommandErrorException(1337, "Division by zero is not supported");
+            // This will print the error and set exit code to 1337 throw new CommandErrorException(1337, "Division by zero is not supported.");
         }

         var result = Dividend / Divisor;